docker/docs/docker-hub/builds/index.md

 2. Click the **Builds** tab.

-3. If you are setting up automated builds for the first time, select the code repository service where the image's source code is stored.
+3. If you are setting up automated builds for the first time, select the code repository service (Github or Bitbucket) where the image's source code is stored.
+You might redirected to the settings page to [link](link-source.md) the code repository service.

     Otherwise, if you are editing the build settings for an existing automated build, click **Configure automated builds**.